This two-day line management course is designed to help you understand and engage with what a line manager is supposed to do.

-As in life, so in line management things can't always go as well as we'd like, and when they go awry we are sometimes reluctant to let people know.
+As in life, so in line management, things can't always go as well as we'd like, and when they go awry we are sometimes reluctant to let people know.
 This is a practical technique that owns up to a problem in a way that comes across as professional and in control.

 Personal Line Management Style

 The final exercise of the day.
-Delegates will be asked to acknowledge what it is that they do well and will get feedback from their colleagues on what they see that works about them.
+Delegates will be asked to acknowledge what it is that they do well and will get feedback from their colleagues on what they see what works about them.

-All delegates will be issued with relevant hand-outs to remind them of the Line Management Course work, including our memorable visual cue cards.
+All delegates will be issued with relevant hand-outs to remind them of the Line Management Coursework, including our memorable visual cue cards.